Modular multiscale approach to modelling high-harmonic generation in gases: A Modular Multiscale Approach (MMA): Implementations

-The first two substeps implement the Crank-Nicolson scheme for the field-free Hamiltonian using the improved Numerov's approximation of the Laplacian.
-The matrix representing the Numerov's refinement,~$M_2$, and the matrix representing the second-derivative,~$\Delta_2$, are tridiagonal (see Section 3.1 of~\cite{Muller1998}) while the matrix potential,~$V_C$, is local and, therefore, diagonal given by~\eqref{eq:Microscopic Response in XUV regime (TDSE): SC potential} evaluated on the computational $x$-grid.
-All the operations thus involves only tridiagonal matrices and the inversion in~\eqref{eq:1D-TSDE Implementation (CTDSE):CN - step 2} can be done efficiently.
-The split-operator application of the field interaction is done in the third substep~\eqref{eq:1D-TSDE Implementation (CTDSE):CN - step 3}.
-Note that the electric field varies usually much slower than the required $t$-discretisation.
-This means that this gives efficiently $\mathcal{O}(\Delta t^2)$ split-operator scheme.
+The first two substeps implement the Crank-Nicolson scheme for the field-free Hamiltonian using the Numerov-corrected approximation of the Laplacian.
+The matrices involved are : $M_2$ is the Numerov refinement of the Laplacian,~$\Delta_2$ and represents the second-derivative operator, both being tridiagonal (see Section 3.1 of~\cite{Muller1998} for a~detailed discussion). $V_C$~is the potential energy matrix, which is local and therefore diagonal, evaluated on the computational $x$-grid (see~\eqref{eq:Microscopic Response in XUV regime (TDSE): SC potential}).
+All matrix operations thus involve tridiagonal matrices and the inversion in~\eqref{eq:1D-TSDE Implementation (CTDSE):CN - step 2} can be carried out efficiently.
+The interaction with the external electric field is applied in the third substep, Equation~\eqref{eq:1D-TSDE Implementation (CTDSE):CN - step 3}, using a split-operator approach.
+Since the electric field typically varies on a~much slower time scale than the numerical time step $\Delta t$ (providing $E(t_i)\approx E(t_{i+1})$), the result is in an efficient split-operator propagation scheme with an accuracy of the order $\mathcal{O}(\Delta t^2)$.

-All the desired outputs are computed directly on the $x$-grid.
-Most of them are implemented directly in the C-code for high performance. $\psi$~itself is available as well for user-defined post-processing.

-The actual implementation does not adopt any absorbing boundaries.
-One restriction is thus that the $x$-grid is required to be sufficiently large.
-In the present version of the code, there are no predictor corrector proapagation procedure.
-A fix time step of the output is needed to perform numercial Fourier transform. as detailed in the following, the TDSE will be run on different sets of electric field.
-To ensure converge, $\mathrm{d}t$ is fixed for converging the most complex field configuration of teh data set.